michhar/counting-objects-with-azure-video-analyzer/ava_app/readme.md

 ```
 cd ava_deploy
 conda activate <name of your conda environment>
-python main.py
+python main.py --action start
 ```

 ## Deactivate and Delete

-To deactivate a live AVA pipeline and delete the pipeline topology, replace `operations_start_http.json` on line 79 of `main.py` with `operations_delete_http.json` and run.
+To deactivate a live AVA pipeline run the following command.
 This is nice for debugging purposes and you may always reactivate as shown above.

 ```
-python main.py
+python main.py --action stop
 ```

 ## Troubleshooting